Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 What is a Dividend Stock Screener?

-A dividend stock screener is software that helps you sort and filter through all the companies in the stock market to find those that pay a regular and sustainable dividend.
-The best dividend screeners have the following criteria; Dividend Yield, Payout Ratio, Dividend Growth, Sales & Earnings, plus a 10-year history.
+A dividend stock screening software helps you filter through the stock market to find those that pay regular and sustainable dividends.
+The best dividend screeners have the following criteria: dividend yield, payout ratio, dividend growth, sales, earnings, and a 10-year financial data history.

 1. Select Your Dividend Stock Screener

-To my knowledge, there is only one Stock Screener and Stock Analysis Platform on the market that will enable you to flexibly implement all of the dividend investing strategies detailed in the next section.
+I believe only one stock screener and analysis platform on the market will enable you to flexibly implement the dividend investing strategies detailed in the next sections.

 The Best Dividend Screener for USA & Canada Investors

-Sign Up For A Free 14 Day Trial of Stock Rover (no card required); this will give you the Premium Plus Service for free for 14 days.
-You need the Premium Plus Service to access the remarkable 10-year dividend history, Fair Value, and Margin of Safety criteria, exclusive to Stock Rover.
+Try a free 14-day trial of Stock Rover (no card required); this will give you the Premium Plus Service for free for 14 days.
+You need the Premium Plus Service to access the remarkable 10-year dividend history, fair value, and margin of safety criteria exclusive to Stock Rover.

 The Best Dividend Screeners for International Investors